linlinger/ST-COS-live-CD/Creating ArchISO.md

 root::14871::::::
 archie:$6$archiesalt$1yystReWRMUYWmt7fTR/BjcRWrmF//984HxCL6QxCMeDes0pEBRG3v1Jyqp1I1/x46kmU7KyjDfTXikqtq3YY.:14871::::::

-Add the user's group and the groups which they will part of to archlive/airootfs/etc/group according to group(5).
+Add the user's group and the groups which they will part of to archlive/airootfs/etc/group according to group.
 For example:

 archlive/airootfs/etc/group